AhmedHeshamEG/IdeaToMarkdown/docs/01_getting_started.md

 python main.py
 ```

-The agent will initialize, and if your OpenAI API key is correctly set up and microphone access is working, it will guide you through selecting a project or using the scratchpad via voice (simulated by console input in the current version if full voice isn't implemented).
+The agent will initialize, and if your OpenAI API key is correctly set up and microphone access is working, it will guide you through selecting a project or using the scratchpad via voice.

 ## First Interaction